-4 Observations of the February 27, 2010, Chile earthquake, $M_W 8.8$
+5 Observations of the February 27, 2010, Chile earthquake, M_W 8.8

 Following the M_W 8.8 earthquake in Chile on February 27, 2010, we examined the waveforms available in near-real time for GSN stations, focusing on the period range from 200 s to 500 s.
 Approximately 30% of the II, IU, and IC stations are currently recording one or more primary-sensor channels that were unusable for analysis of the Chile mainshock.
-This is based on data from the 95 stations with the II/IU/IC network codes that we received in near-real time following the mainshock; it excludes near-source stations.
+This is based on data from the 95 stations with the II/IU/IC network codes that we received in near-real time following the mainshock; it excludes near-source stations and stations not currently delivering data in near-real time.
 The problems identified include non-linear response to the large-amplitude ground motions at stations more than 40° from the source, dead or non-seismic channels, and incorrect descriptions of the frequency response.
-An analysis of a single earthquake typically does not allow for identification of, for example, gain errors smaller than $\sim 20\%$, so stations with such problems will not be identified by this kind of single-event inspection.
-While some stations recorded spectacular data, the high rate of data problems is surprising.
+An analysis of a single earthquake typically does not allow for identification of, for example, gain errors smaller than ~20%, so stations with such problems will not be identified by this kind of single-event inspection.
+While some stations recorded spectacular data, the high rate of data problems is surprising and distressing.

-5 Summary and recommendations
+6 Summary and recommendations